An ${\cal O}(n^2 \log(n))$ algorithm for the weighted stable set problem in claw-free graphs: Wings, Similarity and Weakly Normal Cliques

-A maximal clique $Q$ is \emph{reducible} if $\alpha(N(Q)) \leq 2$.
-If $Q$ is a maximal clique, two non-adjacent nodes $u, v \in N(Q)$ are said to be \emph{$Q$-distant} if $N(u) \cap N(v) \cap Q = \emptyset$ and \emph{$Q$-close} otherwise ($N(u) \cap N(v) \cap Q \ne \emptyset$).
-A maximal clique $Q$ is \emph{normal} if it has three independent neighbors that are mutually $Q$-distant.
-In \cite{LovaszPlummer} Lov\'asz and Plummer proved the following useful properties of a maximal clique in a claw-free graph.
+Two non-adjacent nodes $u, v \in N(Q)$ are said to be \emph{$Q$-distant} if $N(u) \cap N(v) \cap Q = \emptyset$ and \emph{$Q$-close} otherwise.
+A maximal clique $Q$ is \emph{normal} \cite{LovaszPlummer} if it has three independent neighbors that are mutually $Q$-distant and \emph{weakly normal} if every two non-adjacent nodes in $N(Q)$ are $Q$-distant.